Duplicate Finder 2 March 2026 5 min read Updated 27 March 2026

 Fix this in minutes with AssetScope

-AssetScope’s Duplicate Finder (coming soon) is built for exactly this task — no CSV, no developer, no waiting.
+AssetScope’s AssetScope is built for exactly this task — no CSV, no developer, no waiting.

 Frequently Asked Questions

 For duplicates with no order history, delete directly.
-For those with orders, archive instead.
-If duplicates are actually variants, consolidate into one product with multiple variants and set up URL redirects.
+For those with orders, archive instead to preserve historical data.
+If duplicates are actually variants that should be under one product, consolidate them and set up URL redirects from the removed handles.

 No. Shopify does not enforce unique titles.
 You can have multiple active products with the same title.
 Shopify does prevent duplicate URL handles by appending -2, which is a useful signal for finding accidental duplicates.